nextflow-io/nextflow/docs/workflow.md

 ## Named workflows

-A named workflow is a "subworkflow" that can be invoked from other workflows.
+A named workflow is a workflow that can be invoked from other workflows.
 For example:

 ```groovy
 workflow my_pipeline {